headstar/csv-analyzer/README.md

 #### Wildcards
 Wildcards are supported to read multiple csv files.

-`$ java -jar enodo-1.0.0.jar -o /tmp/fieldlength.out -s FieldLengthStats.groovy -i "*.csv"`
+`$ java -jar enodo-1.0.0.jar -s FieldLengthStats.groovy -i "*.csv"`

 **Note the `"` around the input file argument!**

+#### Regular expression filter
+Regular expressions are supported when specifying the input.

+Example:

+If an example produces files with the pattern "myapp.yyyymmdd_hhmmss", the pattern below could be used to process all files written between 23 p.m and midnight in October 2015.

+`$ java -jar enodo-1.0.0.jar -s FieldLengthStats.groovy -i "myapp.201510.._(23)+.*"`

 ### Output
 Output will be written to stdout if not specified.